-– 7 Round programs that proactively combat weeds while promoting healthy, strong grass
+– 6 or 7 Round programs that proactively combat weeds while promoting healthy, strong grass

 – Additional turf pests & disease control: Brown patches, Fungus, Dollar spots, Grubs, Nematodes.